-You can view Company Documents, Policies and Forms by following the links above.
+To view Company Documents, Policies and Forms click the Tabs above.

 MainPower has an interest in the regional development of the Hurunui District and has been a significant contributor to the HWP in terms of funding, expertise and resources.
 MainPower offers a breadth of support, as a large community-owned infrastructure organisation.
 The company owns several small substation sites in the command area, but no land suitable for farming.
 MainPower holds 4,089 shares.